omidhm/Distributed_Learning/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This code is a complete implementation of a real world distributed learning.
-Please change the IP address based on the devices that
+Please change the IP address based on the devices.

+### IP Linux (Terminal)
+ifconfig -a
+### IP Win (CMD)
+ipconfig -a

+Provide Virtual Environment on devices:

 _For more examples, please refer to the [Documentation](https://example.com)_